andreasfuhr/sciplot/README.md

 #### Themes

 A handful of themes is bundled with Sciplot.
+The `theme` argument can be passed either a single theme as a string or a list of theme strings.
 Since all themes are not mutually exclusive w.r.t.
 Matplotlib settings, the themes are segmented such that Sciplot distinguishes which style settings are more important and becomes prioritized (higher number means lower priority):

 Priority | Theme          | Description
 :------- | :------------- | :-------------